-Racks utilized for short-term bicycle parking are also suitable for long-term bicycle parking if located in an indoor area or outdoor weather-protected location not visible to passersby, and only accessible to employees, patrons, or residents.
+The "Inverted U Rack" Racks utilized for short-term bicycle parking is are also suitable for longterm bicycle parking if located in an indoor area or outdoor weather-protected location not visible to passersby, and only accessible to employees, patrons, or residents.
 However, there are additional types of racks that may be used to maximize space for indoor bicycle parking areas, such as a double decker bicycle racks or vertical bike racks (pictured below).
+Note that these types of racks shall maintain ground level rack access for heavier bicycles, such as e-bikes, cargo bikes, etc.